+256741947400 / +256772447839 info@vibrantholidaysafaris.com

 Primate walk

-For primate lovers, Toro Semuliki Wildlife Reserve is an ideal place for you to embark on primate walk which takes you about 3 to 4 hours.
-Usually, this is done around the Semliki safari lodge and it gets you the bests views over the vervet monkeys, black and white colobus monkeys, baboons, chimpanzees, red tailed monkeys as catch a glimpse at other wildlife species like bush bucks, warthogs, water bucks, Uganda Kobs, elephants a mention but a few.
+For primate lovers, Semuliki Wild Reserve is an ideal place for you to embark on primate walk which takes you about 3 to 4 hours.
+Visitors usually conduct this activity around Semliki Safari Lodge, where they enjoy the best views of vervet monkeys, black-and-white colobus monkeys, baboons, chimpanzees, and red-tailed monkeys, as well as other wildlife species such as bushbucks, warthogs, waterbucks, Uganda kobs, elephants, among others.

 Game viewing

-If you are interested in wildlife expiration, Toro Semuliki Wildlife Reserve is remarkably that one most remarkable wildlife safari destination you need to consider a must to visit.
+If you are interested in wildlife experiences, Semuliki Wildlife Reserve stands out as one of the most remarkable safari destinations you should consider visiting.
 There are 3 tracks that take you through excellent wildlife viewing experience and they rewards you with incredible sights at wildlife species such as waterbucks, bush babies, elephants, buffaloes, warthogs, Uganda Kobs and others.

 Nature walks